iann0036/tf-cfn-provider/docs/providers/spotinst/ElastigroupAws.md

 `FallbackToOndemand` - (Required) In a case of no Spot instances available, Elastigroup will launch on-demand instances instead.

 `WaitForCapacity` - (Optional) Minimum number of instances in a 'HEALTHY' status that is required before continuing.
+This is ignored when updating with blue/green deployment.
 Cannot exceed `DesiredCapacity`.

 `WaitForCapacityTimeout` - (Optional) Time (seconds) to wait for instances to report a 'HEALTHY' status.
 Useful for plans with multiple dependencies that take some time to initialize.
 Leave undefined or set to `0` to indicate no wait.
+This is ignored when updating with blue/green deployment.

 `Orientation` - (Required, Default: `"balanced"`) Select a prediction strategy.
 Valid values: `"balanced"`, `"costOriented"`, `"equalAzDistribution"`, `"availabilityOriented"`.